On Filipinos Teaching English In South Korea

 Filipino professors attending a meeting of the AFEK

-There are a few tertiary institutions in this country employing teachers from the Philippines to teach English.
-These are the universities who believe that teaching English is not a monopoly of the teachers labeled as “native speakers” coming from the following countries: USA, UK, Canada, Australia, New Zealand, South Africa, and Ireland.
+A few tertiary institutions in this country employ teachers from the Philippines to teach English.
+These are the universities that believe that teaching English is not a monopoly of the teachers labeled as “native speakers” coming from the following countries: USA, UK, Canada, Australia, New Zealand, South Africa, and Ireland.
 I have also written an article about the Filipinos and their romance with the English language.
 I also discussed in the same article a little bit about the thesis that ACCENT is getting in the way of INTELLIGIBILITY and COMPREHENSIBILITY.
 I am planning to explore the topic further in future articles.

-If the statistics gathered in 2013 by the Association of Filipino Professors in Korea (AFEK) is accurate then there are more or less 100 teachers from the Philippines in this part of the Korean peninsula.
-That could still be the same number as of 2022.
+If the statistics gathered in 2013 by the Association of Filipino Professors in Korea (AFEK) are accurate.
+There are more or less 100 teachers from the Philippines in this part of the Korean peninsula.
+That could still be the same number as of 2023.
 Reportedly, there are more in elementary and secondary schools and academies (hagwon).
-This AFEK came to know, when they launched in May, 2017 the program “Skills Enhancement for Filipino Teachers Teaching English in Korea.”
-Several of the attendees were Filipino women married to South Koreans and are employed as English teachers.
-The Philippine Embassy in Seoul, however, doesn’t have any official record that could give the exact number of Filipinos teaching in the basic education schools and academies here.
+This AFEK came to know when they launched in May 2017 the program “Skills Enhancement for Filipino Teachers Teaching English in Korea.”
+Several attendees were Filipino women married to South Koreans and employed as English teachers.
+However, the Philippine Embassy in Seoul doesn’t have any official record that could give the exact number of Filipinos teaching in the basic education schools and academies here.

 Filipino professors are not limited to teaching English subjects only.
 They are E-1 visa holders and are allowed to teach content subjects depending on their fields of specialization.